ppone/docs/integrations/earth-class-mail.md

 ## Receiving checks

-Checks received through your Earth Class Mail mailbox will appear within Invoiced.
-We check for new check deposits once per day.
-When a check is detected we will add it to Invoiced as an unapplied payment.
-All of the known metadata (amount, payer, check #) and the check image will be added to the payment.
+Checks received through your Earth Class Mail mailbox will automatically appear on Invoiced.
+New check deposits are added to Invoiced once per day.
+When a check is detected in your mailbox, we will add it to Invoiced as an unapplied payment.
+All of the available metadata (amount, payer, check #) along with the check image will be added to the payment.
 These will inform the cash application system to help you match the payment to an invoice.